Next: Construction of the Fluid

 Let us only summarize the main result

 here.
-This will show that the function described in
+This will show that the function

 Lemma 2.2 is continuous on any compact subset of